– Roger Caras

 • Avoid grazing or free-feeding methods.

-Treats should not ruin progress.
-Keep them below ten percent of daily calories.
+Treats should not erase progress.
+Keep treats below ten percent of daily calories.
 Use small, low-calorie choices.
-Try replacing processed snacks with healthy produce.

-• Green beans, cucumber, and small carrot coins are excellent.
+• Green beans, cucumber, and small carrot coins may work well.

 • Use part of the daily kibble as rewards.